The Northern Ireland Civil Service

 - veterinary surgeons

-Staff also develop and implement policy and draft legislation which is submitted to the Assembly for debate before it can become law.
+Staff also develop policy and draft legislation which is submitted to the Assembly for debate before it can become law.

 Structure of the Northern Ireland Civil Service